bshukla3041/Clippy/README.md

 * Access the website in your browser at ```http://localhost:8000```

 ## Live Demo
-  A demo of the project is live on pythonanywhere platform.
+  A demo of the project is hosted live on pythonanywhere platform at [clippy.pythonanywhere.com](clippy.pythonanywhere.com)
-  [clippy.pythonanywhere.com](clippy.pythonanywhere.com)